SWIFTSIM/swiftsimio/docs/source/cosmo_array/index.rst

 The ``valid_transform`` is a boolean flag that is set to ``False`` for some arrays that don't make sense to convert to comoving.

 :class:`~swiftsimio.objects.cosmo_array` supports array arithmetic and the entire :mod:`numpy` range of functions.
 Attempting to combine arrays (e.g. by addition) will validate the cosmology information first.
 The implementation is designed to be permissive: it will only raise exceptions when a genuinely invalid combination is encountered, but is tolerant of missing cosmology information.
-When one argument in a relevant operation (like addition) is not a :class:`~swiftsimio.objects.cosmo_array` the attributes of the :class:`~swiftsimio.objects.cosmo_array` will be assumed for both arguments.
+When one argument in a relevant operation (like addition, for example) is not a :class:`~swiftsimio.objects.cosmo_array` the attributes of the :class:`~swiftsimio.objects.cosmo_array` will be assumed for both arguments.
 In such cases a warning is produced stating that this assumption has been made.

 .. note::